Jump to Heading

 3.5 Ash

-This is The solid that remains of fires and does not have the further processes to make fire increase.
+This is The solid that remains of fires and does not have further process to make fire increase.

 3.6 Light